Malabar trogon: Behaviour and ecology

-When they sit still, the appear hunched.
+When they sit still, they appear hunched.
 The Hindi name used by hunters is kafni churi and refers to the hunched neckless appearance as if dressed in a fakir's kafni (robe).
 The Marathi name is karna while it is called kakarne hakki in Kannada.
 In Kerala it is known as theekakka (literally "fire-crow").
-In Sri Lanka, it is known as loha wannichcha.
+In Sri Lanka, it is known as loha wannichcha in the Sinhala language.

-Malabar trogons feed exclusively on insects and fruits have not been noted in their diet unlike in the New World trogons.
+Malabar trogons feed exclusively on insects and fruits have not been noted in their diet, unlike in the New World trogons.
 Seeds have however been reported in the diet of Sri Lankan specimens.
 In the forests of Sri Lanka, they are often found in mixed-species foraging flocks where they may sometimes be subject to kleptoparasitism by drongos.
 A study in Kerala found that they foraged mainly at 5 to 10 m with females tending to forage lower within the canopy.
 When foraging on bark, they propped themselves using their tail like woodpeckers, especially on decaying tree stumps.
 They sometimes descend to the ground and search for insects under leaf litter.
 They will sometimes fly and try to flush prey and then hover to pick up prey.
 They may also hang upside down to reach prey on vertical tree surfaces.
 Prey are often mashed or struck on a branch between the mandibles before feeding on them or prior to feeding young.
-The contact call is a series of about five low intensity que while these were of higher intensity in territorial fights.
+The contact call is a series of about five low-intensity que, while these were of higher intensity in territorial fights.
 The alarm call is a churrrr and a similar call is also delivered prior to roosting.
 Although their flight is fast, they are reluctant to fly.
-In the Nilgiri hills they are altitudinal migrants and are found in the higher reaches only during summer.
+In the Nilgiri hills, they are altitudinal migrants and are found in the higher reaches only during summer.